 - Check if sum of divisors of two numbers are same

-- Check whether the given numbers are Cousin prime or not
+- Check whether two numbers are in golden ratio

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.